smaislin186/dwa15-spring2017-notes/01_Servers_and_Git/07_Deploy_to_DigitalOcean.md

 ## DigitalOcean

-So far we have:
+So far we have two instances of our `hello-world` application

-1. A local server
++ One on our local machines
-2. A remote repository at Github.com
++ One on Github.com

-The third and final piece of the puzzle we need to complete your workflow is a live server where you can publish your work online so that it's available for the world to see.
+The third and final piece of the puzzle we need to complete your workflow is a production server where you can publish your work online so that it's available for the world to see.

-The live server platform we'll use in this course is **DigitalOcean**; DigitalOcean is a straightforward, developer friendly VPS (Virtual Private Server) provider.
+The server platform we'll use in this course is **DigitalOcean**; DigitalOcean is a straightforward, developer friendly VPS (Virtual Private Server) provider.

 To get started, head over to <https://digitalocean.com> and create a new account.
 Setting up your account will be free; it's once you're set up and start creating *Droplets* that pricing will come into play; more on that later.

 ## SSH Key: Your computer <-> DigitalOcean
 After setting up your account, the first thing you'll want to do is **set up a SSH key**.
 This will prevent you from having to enter your password every time you communicate with DigitalOcean from command line.
-It will also prevent DigitalOcean from sending you server passwords via email, which is insecure.

 For this course, you can use the same `id_rsa.pub` key you created when you configured Github.
 Use the `cat` command to open this file, then copy its contents.